Code-Institute-Submissions/LogicAtom-TargetShooter_AugResub/README.md

 Target Shooter

-This is a JavaScript game where the player commands a Hunter object that the player moves around the screen and shoots at moving targets.
+This is a JavaScript game where the player commands a Space Shooter Ship that the player moves around the screen and shoots at moving targets.
 The targets break apart into incrementally smaller sized targets.
 A point system is awarded and a high score is saved across browser sessions.

 After all target objects are destroyed, the next level loads with increasing difficulty and more faster targets.
 The object of the game is purely entertainment related.